 - Scissors and/or craft knife

-1. Start by downloading and printing the template onto some A4 paper. we opted for brown paper, but you could of course print on any colour paper you’d like.
+1. Start by downloading and printing the template onto some A4 paper. we opted for brown paper, but you could print on any colour paper you’d like.

-2. Cut out you templates with some scissors or – like us – with a craft knife.
+2. Cut out your templates with scissors or – like us – with a craft knife.

 3. To achieve nice and straight edges, carefully score along the dashed lines before folding the flaps.

 4. Glue your box together.
 Remember to leave one side open so that you can insert and remove your gifts and then add your number.